-Not all squats target the pelvic floor.
+Not all squats target the pelvic floor, however.
 Wide-legged or deep squats may make it difficult to retain a pelvic floor contraction.
 When strengthening the pelvic floor, narrow and shallow squats tend to be more beneficial.

-People may have difficulty targeting their pelvic floor specifically to perform the exercises.
-Specialized physical therapists known as pelvic floor therapists can help a person identify their pelvic floor using different feedback devices.
+People may have difficulty isolating their pelvic floor muscles to perform the exercises.
+Specialized physical therapists can help, using different feedback devices.

-One example is a biofeedback device that involves placing sticky electrodes on key areas of a person’s body and asking them to contract their pelvic floor muscles.
-The electrodes send signals to a computer that can identify when they are contracting the correct muscles.
+One example is a biofeedback device.
+Using it involves the physical therapist placing sticky electrodes on specific areas of the body and asking the person to try contracting their pelvic floor muscles.
+The electrodes send signals to a computer, and the therapist can tell when the person is contracting the right muscles.

-Sometimes, a person may have nerve damage that prevents them from contracting their pelvic floor muscles on their own.
+Sometimes, nerve damage can prevent a person from contracting their pelvic floor muscles on their own.

-Where this is the case, a pelvic floor therapist may offer pelvic stimulation therapy, which can help produce muscle contractions.
+In this case, a specialized physical therapist may offer pelvic stimulation therapy, which can help the person produce the right muscle contractions.

 Some exercises may be too difficult for a person with a very weak pelvic floor.
-Performing the exercises may further weaken their muscles and lead to more problems with incontinence.
+Performing the exercises may weaken the muscles more and lead to further incontinence.

 Until a person has done several months of pelvic floor work, they should avoid the following exercises:

-- situps with straight legs in the air
+- situps with the legs held straight in the air

 - lifting heavy weights for minimal repetitions